 NutriStudents K-12 offers menus for every meal schools serve today – all certified by our Registered Dietitian to USDA guidelines for the School Breakfast Program (SBP), National School Lunch Program (NSLP), Smart Snacks or CACFP After-School Snacks/Dinner.
-We have a full 40-week menu rotation for every NSLP age category, 4-day, 5-day and 7-day programs.
+We have 45 complete weeks of lunch menus for every NSLP age category, 4-day, 5-day and 7-day programs.
 Each NSLP menu week has the option of being paired with planned vegetables or a fruit and vegetable (salad) bar.
 And all weeks can be used interchangeably - use one week, a few or all the weeks, in any order.
 Use exclusively or to supplement your existing menu weeks.

 We can meet your needs for delicious meals for:

 • Meals in the Classroom

 • Meals in the Cafeteria